a space for curious, creative and inquisitive young minds

 The content of each course is base on a term-long theme determined by the class educator and reflects student interests.
 Term programs are emailed directly to all enrolled students before the start of term.

-At the School of Contemporary Art, we promise to provide useful resources, practical guidance, quality materials, stimulating projects, and challenging outcomes in a fun, safe and nurturing environment.
+At the School of Contemporary Art, we provide useful resources, practical guidance, quality materials, stimulating projects, and challenging outcomes in a fun, safe and nurturing environment.

 All educators hold a current Working With Children Clearance.
 Please feel free to request a copy.